gBatiista/microservices-students-nestjs/README.md

 ## Running the app

-The app is already online at localhost:3000, but if you want to monitor the database you can use the following command inside user-engine container:
+The app is already online at localhost:3000, and the Kafdrop on localhost:9000, but if you want to monitor the database you can use the following command inside user-engine container:

 ```bash
 Attach to user-engine container using: